FCP FAQ

 Final Cut Pro is an outright purchase from the Mac App Store (US$299) and is not available on subscription.
 For Education purchasers, Final Cut Pro is also available in an Education bundle with Motion, Compressor, Logic Pro and LiveStatge.

-All updates so far (since 2011) have been free.
+All updates so far (since the initial release in 2011) have been free.

 Updates to Final Cut Pro Efficient Editing are also free, and we're planning to release updates with each major release of FCP.
 Minor updates to FCP will be covered here on this site.
 Please note that if you buy the paperback edition, you'll receive an electronic update when a new version of the book is released.